-When is Eid Al Fitr ?
+When is Eid Al Fitr in Morocco?

 The religious authorities announce the day of Eid Al Fitr depending on the testimony of the moon sighters and they wait until the evening before Eid to verify.
-If the crescent moon is not visible in the evening of the 29th day of Ramadan, they continue fasting the 30th day and celebration will be in the day after.
+If the crescent moon is not visible in the evening of the 29th day of Ramadan, they continue fasting the 30th day and the celebration will be on the day after.
 So, they fast 29 or 30 days depending on the moon.

-What Moroccans do before Eid AL Fitr Day ?
+Moroccan Rituals before Eid AL Fitr Day?